MiguelRipoll23/hood-ball/README.md

 Accelerate and smash your way to victory in a car-based multiplayer soccer battle.

-> [!IMPORTANT]
-> For now, please use local area network to connect to other players.

 ## Technology stack

 - Passkey for registration and login